marioscloud/github-final-project/README.md

 Welcome to the Simple Interest Calculator project!
 This repository contains a Python script designed to calculate simple interest, hosted as part of a micro-finance startup's mission to empower and provide opportunities for low-income individuals.
 This project marks the startup's transition from Subversion (SVN) to Git, showcasing best practices in version control, open-source collaboration, and community engagement.

+**Project Scenario**

+You recently joined a micro-finance startup with a mission to empower low-income individuals by providing financial opportunities.
+The core development team has been using Subversion (SVN) for code management but is transitioning to Git.
+As a first step in this transition, you have been tasked with hosting sample code for calculating simple interest on GitHub.
+In addition to hosting the script, you will follow best practices by creating supporting documents, including a Code of Conduct and Contribution Guidelines.
+The repository is licensed under the Apache License 2.0 to ensure open-source availability.

+**Objectives**

+By completing this project, you will demonstrate the ability to:

+    Create a new repository on GitHub.

+    Select and apply an appropriate license for the project.

+    Create a comprehensive

 **Project Overview**

 This project demonstrates the calculation of simple interest using a basic Python script.
 The script takes the principal amount, interest rate, and time period as input and calculates the simple interest based on the provided values.